 Ms. Wilson said that the internet has made a time-lag of many months untenable.
 Viewers find out online what’s happening in UK Corrie then have to wait months to see it.
 The recent death of actress Betty Driver is a case in point.
 It was big news in the real world and, while UK viewers had to wait until the story of the character’s death was written and aired, Canadian viewers had to wait months beyond that to pay their respects.
 In reading news reports of the real Betty’s death, finding out about current storylines was almost unavoidable.
 Not a big deal if you’re relatively current in storyline airing, more so if you’re almost a year behind.

-According to the internet, New Zealand viewers this summer watched the 50th anniversary special – so still about 18 months behind.
-Googling anything about the show must be horrendous!
-I hope you too can get caught up.
+According to the internet, New Zealand viewers watched the 50th anniversary special only this summer – so still about 18 months behind.
+Googling anything about the show, and social media, must be horrendous if you don’t want to know what’s ahead!
+I hope you too can get caught up soon.